PRX/adze.prx.org/README.md

 ## Description

-[Phoenix app](http://www.phoenixframework.org) providing an API to ad handling for PRX.
+A [Phoenix app](http://www.phoenixframework.org) providing an API to ad handling for PRX.
 This project follows the [standards for PRX services](https://github.com/PRX/meta.prx.org/wiki/Project-Standards#services).

 ## Installation